 Developers may prefer to install using pip3 install --user -e . which creates an “editable” local installation.
 Instead of copying files, this creates links to the source folder so that that tweaks to the code in your source folder will be immediately reflected on the PATH.

-To ensure the code has been installed correctly, the unittests can be run (from the root directory of the project) using:
+To ensure the code has been installed correctly, the unittests can be run using:

 python -m unittest discover tests